ojlamb/todo_challenge/README.md

 I want to mark my tasks as done
 So that I don't do them twice

+As a person with a lot of tasks
+I want to be able to filter my tasks by "All", "Active", "Complete" So that I only see the relevant tasks

 As someone who has done lots of stuff
 I want to be able to clear my completed tasks
 So I never see them again

 ```

 ##Technology used